-A resolution needs at least 15 (fifteen) of the Committee's or Council's members as Submitters.
+A resolution needs at least 1/5 (one fifth) of the Committee's or Council's members as Submitters.
+The required amount of Co-Submitters may be changed by the Chairs or Presidents.
 The Main Submitter does count as one of the required Submitters.
 NGO's, IGO's, and OO's are not allowed to submit resolutions.